joshcallawaydev/memory_game/README.md

 # Deployment

-The site is deployed with xxx
+The site is deployed with GitHub pages.

 - Deployment instructions below